octobercms/install/README.md

 1. Navigate to the install.php script in your web browser.
 1. Follow the installation instructions.

-> **Note**: This version is no longer actively maintained and will only receive security updates.
-See [instructions below for installing v2.0 of October CMS](#installing-october-cms-v20).

 ### Minimum System Requirements

-October CMS v1.0 has a few system requirements:
+October CMS has a few system requirements:

-* PHP version 7.2 or higher
+* PHP version 8.0 or higher
-* PDO PHP Extension (and relevant driver for the database you want to connect to)
+* PDO PHP Extension
 * cURL PHP Extension
 * OpenSSL PHP Extension
 * Mbstring PHP Extension